Table of Contents

 But goal-setting takes work, especially if you don’t know where to start.
 You can use different goal-setting frameworks, methods, and strategies to streamline your process based on your requirements.

-Going through multiple employee performance goals examples can help you pave the way for implementing effective performance targets for your workforce.
+Using multiple employee performance goals examples can help you pave the way for implementing effective performance targets for your workforce.

 What is a framework for creating effective goals?